 How does B6 help a mama?

+Many women choose to take Vitamin B6 for morning sickness.
 Along with assisting in the development of your baby’s brain and nervous system, Vitamin B6 can ease pregnancy-related nausea and vomiting.
 Premama Prenatal Drink Mix, Premama Prenatal Drink Mix + DHA, and Premama Prenatal + DHA Gummy all contain the essential amount of Vitamin B6 to help soothe discomforts associated with morning sickness.
 Vitamin B6 is naturally in whole grains, nuts, fruits and vegetables, and poultry.
 During pregnancy doctor’s recommend women receive at least 1.9 mg of Vitamin B6 per day, and breastfeeding women at least 2.0 mg.
 Premama products include 30 mg of B6 (women are suggested to intake no more than 100 mg) to ensure a mom-to-be feels a boost in her energy alongside her alleviated nausea symptoms.